rashmichaudhary24/genai-learning-journal/13-Vector-Representations..md

 > (The, quick, fox, jumps) → brown

+CBOW treats the surrounding words together as a group and uses them to predict the missing or target word.

-**Skip-Gram** learns by using the target word to predict the surrounding context words.
+**Skip-Gram** works in the opposite direction.
+It learns by using the target word to predict the surrounding context words.

+In other words:

 > Given this word, who are its neighbours?